p4lang/p4c/backends/ebpf/README.md

 control-planes; however, a P4 program implicitly specifies the interface between the data-plane and the control-plane.

-### EBPF
+### eBPF

 #### Safe code

-EBPF is a acronym that stands for Extended Berkeley Packet Filters.
+eBPF is a acronym that stands for Extended Berkeley Packet Filters.
-In essence EBPF is a low-level programming language (similar to machine code); EBPF programs are traditionally executed by a virtual machine that resides in the Linux kernel.
-EBPF programs can be inserted and removed from a live kernel using dynamic code instrumentation.
-The main feature of EBPF programs is their *static safety*: prior to execution all EBPF programs have to be validated as being safe, and unsafe programs cannot be executed.
+In essence eBPF is a low-level programming language (similar to machine code); eBPF programs are traditionally executed by a virtual machine that resides in the Linux kernel.  eBPF programs can be inserted and removed from a live kernel using dynamic code instrumentation.
+The main feature of eBPF programs is their *static safety*: prior to execution all eBPF programs have to be validated as being safe, and unsafe programs cannot be executed.
 A safe program provably cannot compromise the machine it is running on: